bionetslab/robust/README.md

 You can either choose
 - .graphml: A .graphml file is written that contains the following vertex properties: isSeed, significance, nrOfOccurrences
 - .csv: A .csv file which contains a vertex table with #occurrences, %occurrences, terminal (isSeed)
 - everything else: An edge list

+# Evaluating ROBUST

+For a large-scale empirical evaluation of ROBUST, please follow the instructions given here: https://github.com/bionetslab/robust-eval.

+# Citing ROBUST

+Please cite ROBUST as follows:
+- J. Bernett, D. Krupke, S. Sadegh1, J. Baumbach, S. P. Fekete, T. Kacprowski, M. List1, D. B. Blumenthal: Robust disease module mining via enumeration of diverse prize-collecting Steiner trees, (will be extended when published).